 Kaleidoscope History: In 1983, under the direction of communication professor Bob Gorg and student editors Jerry Swank and David Pires, the Spoon River College Student Senate sponsored a student-run literary publication entitled Collegiate that was filled with stories, poetry, essays and public commentary.
 It initially had a strictly literary focus, and then added visual arts and became Kaleidoscope in 1996 with a nearly endless range of formats and appearances.

 Today, Kaleidoscope remains a student-run publication under the guidance of faculty advisors that continues its mission to publish fine works of literature and visual arts by the Spoon River College community.

-- Any piece of art or short literature (short story, poem, song lyrics) may be submitted.
+- Any piece of art or short literature (short story, essay, poem, song lyrics) may be submitted.

 - Each student may submit a maximum of four pieces.

 - Submissions for the 2024 issue are due by February 23, 2024.

 Submit a piece at this page and follow the directions.